-- The programme aims to prepare students for jobs at a senior level in a wide range of areas: economics, finance, commerce, insurance, academia, diplomatic service and banking.
+- The programme focus is to prepare students for jobs at a senior level in a wide range of areas: economics, finance, commerce, insurance, academia, diplomatic service and banking.

 - Supplementary lectures in mathematical and statistical methods are available.

-The MSc in Economics is a one year taught postgraduate programme run by the University of St Andrews' School of Economics and Finance.
-The programme consists of traditional lectures, tutorials, seminars and computer lab work in small groups of 6 to 12 students; and a 15,000 word dissertation in an area of your choice.
-Courses are assessed both continuously and with end of semester exams.
+The programme consists of traditional lectures, tutorials, seminars and computer lab work in small groups, plus a 15,000 word dissertation on a topic relevant and appropriate to the MSc of your choice.
+Courses are assessed both continuously and with end-of-semester exams.

 Every MSc student is assigned an adviser at the beginning of the year.
 Your adviser will provide you with individual guidance on essay planning and writing, module choice, dissertation topics and academic conduct.